A Complete Guide to Conversion of Company

 The liability of the LLP or Limited Liability Partnership, which is a separate legal entity, is capped at the agreed-upon portion of the partner’s investment in the LLP.
 In an LLP, the major attraction is that a partner is not liable or accountable for the carelessness or wrongdoing of another partner.

-Further, in an LLP, an agreement between the partners, or, as the case may be, an agreement between the partners and the LLP, governs all of the reciprocal rights and obligations of the partners within the LLP.
+Further, in an LLP, an agreement between the partners, or, as the case may be, a contract between the partners and the LLP, governs all of the reciprocal rights and obligations of the partners within the LLP.
 However, in the absence of such a contract, the LLP would be controlled by the guidelines set forth in Schedule I of the Limited Liability Partnership Act of 2008, which outlines the partners’ respective rights and obligations.

 Private Limited Company to OPC or One Person Company Conversion

-According to the Companies Act of 2013, which creates a mechanism to convert one class of company into another, the conversion of a Private Limited Company into an OPC which stands for One Person Company is permitted.
+According to the Companies Act of 2013, which creates a mechanism to convert one class of company into another, the conversion of a Private Limited Company into an OPC, which stands for One Person Company, is permitted.

 Private Limited Company to LLP or Limited Liability Partnership Conversion